NuriaQueralt/bioknowledge-reviewer/README.md

 ### Usage
 This sections showcase examples of use.

-To run the library to reproduce the generation of the NGLY1 Deficiency Knowledge Graph v3.2, the user can use either the jupyter notebook or the python script provided in this repository.
+To run the library to reproduce the generation of the NGLY1 Deficiency Knowledge Graph v3.2, the user can use either the jupyter notebook or the python script provided in this repository [graph_v3.2_v20190312.ipynb](https://github.com/NuriaQueralt/graph-hypothesis-generation-lib/blob/master/plan/graph_v3.2_v20190312.ipynb).
 To run the jupyter notebook, the user should have installed the Jupyter framework and the ipython 3 kernel.

 #### 1. Build a review knowledge graph